Acupuncture for Shingles in Melbourne

 How TCM Understands Shingles and Nerve Pain

-In Chinese medicine, different aspects of the shingles experience are interpreted through interrelated pathogenic patterns.
+In Chinese medicine, the shingles experience is interpreted through interrelated patterns.
 Identifying the primary pattern guides treatment selection for each individual.

 🔥 Damp-Heat Toxin